u1813292/quant-spark-terraform/README.md

 ## More Explanations

 First of all, I have created an isolated approach.
-I have seem many mamouth Terraform files but I find they are unmaintainable and hard to navigate.
-Keeping all the code in seperate files I can manage them as individual silo's.
+I have seem many mammoth Terraform files but I find they are unmaintainable and hard to navigate.
+Keeping all the code in separate files I can manage them as individual silo's.
+By having, clear separation and well named files in the structure, I believe this project is much simpler to handover and view for the first time.

 ### Variables